Philcon Panel Participant Biographies

 Anastasia has been sewing and costuming since she was 10 years old and started participating in convention since 2006.
 Anastasia started in recreation costumes and has expanded to original costumes.
-Anastasia has been participating in Masquerades since she was 14 years old and has been a Master Level costumer for 4 years now.
+Anastasia has been participating in Masquerades since she was 14 years old and has been a Master Level costumer for 5 years now.
 She spends her October working at Haunted Overload and creating costumes for the spooky event.
-She is experienced in many different fields of costuming and still learning with each year that passes.

 Heidi Hooper is the dryer lint Lady -- Believe it or Not!
 Her unusual art is featured in Ripley's Believe it or Not Museums all over the world and in their books.
 She's also a two time winner of the prestigious Niche award, as has been the Artist Guest of Honor at Albacon and Heliosphere.
 You may have also recently seen her on ABC TV's "To Tell The Truth" where she showed off her dryer lint art to celebrities like Mel Brooks.